What type of information I collect and process

 Clients and prospective clients – I will collect the name of contacts, contact details (such as email address and phone number), information about the business they work for (including the name, address, company number and details needed for invoicing), notes on the type of work done including dates and invoice amounts, plus any notes and emails relevant to each particular project I have worked on or discussed working on.

 Attendees – From time to time it may be necessary for me to collect attendance data from participants at events that I have been asked to host and/or speak at.
 These may be in person or online.
 This data may include information such as participants names, their email addresses and the nature of their work.
 This data will only be shared with the event’s sponsor/organiser – for example, a university – and this will be clear at the point that you are asked to provide your information.
-Please contact the sponsoring/partner organisation directly if you have a question about how they have stored or used your data.
+I do not store or use this data after I have shared it with the event sponsor/organiser.
+Please contact the sponsor/organiser directly if you have a question about how they have stored or used your data.

 How I get the information and why I have it